jveitchmichaelis/build_opencv/README.md

 If opencv's additional modules (opencv_contrib) package should be used (MUST be 'true' or 'false')
 *Note: You cannot build opencv_world if you are using contrib modules.*
 ### with_cuda
-If opencv should be built with CUDA (MUST be 'true' or 'false')
+If opencv should be built with CUDA (MUST be 'true' or 'false') *Note: This will dramatically increase build time.
+NVCC builds take a long time.*
 *Note: You cannot build with cuda without enabling 'with_contrib'.*
 ### with_examples
 If opencv should be build with examples (MUST be 'true' or 'false')
 ### build_world